 Dedicated server hosting is rather expensive, but great for performance.
 This type of WordPress hosting is suitable for a high-traffic website with a big budget that needs optimal performance.

 With so much freedom of customization, however, there are a few things to consider.
 On the one hand, because you need to be able to do everything yourself, using a dedicated hosting server requires considerable knowledge and a complete access to everything, which can significantly increase your costs.
-On the other hand, if there’s any faulty hardware dedicated servers need someone to go and physically replace it, meaning that that it will take longer to be fixed.
+On the other hand, if there’s any faulty hardware dedicated servers need someone to go and physically replace it, meaning that that it will take longer to fix.

 Therefore, dedicated hosting is a great option if in addition to a very large monthly traffic, your website requires a lot of resources.
 But you should keep in mind that you will either need to have the technical capabilities to build a hosting environment from scratch, or be able to afford to hire a system administrator to do it for you.